 Call 911 in case of serious injuries.
 If several people have sustained severe injuries, call the paramedics so that everyone can receive proper medical attention.
-When you get in a car accident, call 911 immediately.
-Inform the operator about the seriousness of the injuries and the location of the accident.
+Inform the operator about where you are and how severe people’s injuries are.

 Inform the Police

 When you get into a car accident, you will need an official police report.
 This can also be used as evidence when claiming compensation from your or the other driver’s insurance company.

 When informing the police about the accident, tell them your official name and the location of the accident.
 Additionally, cooperate with the police entirely when they arrive, but avoid issuing statements that might imply you accept responsibility for the accident.

 Get the name of the police officer, the police report number, and a copy of the police report.

 In case you have a smartphone or a camera, take pictures and videos of the accident scene.
 Essential photo and video evidence should be on all the vehicles at the scene, the extent of damage, and the position of the cars.

 Gather adequate evidence before the police arrive, as they may restrict some activities to avoid contamination of the scene.
 You also need to collect information from the other driver(s), such as their: